An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Numerical results

 We consider the AASG method with decreasing tolerances $\tol = \{10^{-1},10^{-2},10^{-3},10^{-4},10^{-5}\}$ to demonstrate its effectiveness and efficiency.
 To access the accuracy of the AASG method and the MCM, we obtain the reference solution $u_{\refs}(\pv,\sv)$ using the AASG method with a tolerance of $\tol=10^{-6}$.

 Table \ref{tab:diff2a} presents the number of active indices for each order of ANOVA decomposition and the total number of selected gPC basis functions in the stochastic space.
-We also report the computational time required for solving the resulting linear systems using the preconditioned CG method with a tolerance of $10^{-8}$ and the mean based preconditioner.
+Furthermore, we report the computational time required for solving all linear systems that arise during the execution of the while loop in Algorithm~\ref{alg:adaptivestoch}.
 It can be observed that the number of selected gPC basis functions increases as the tolerance $\tol$ decreases, and therefore, the accuracy can be improved by reducing $\tol$.
 It is worth noting that the number of gPC basis functions with the total degree up to $p=5$ is $C_{55}^5=3478761$, which renders the standard stochastic Galerkin method practically infeasible for solving this problem in reasonable time.

-Figure \ref{fig:diff2a} displays the block structure of the coefficient matrix of the resulting linear system.
+Fig. \ref{fig:diff2a} displays the block structure of the coefficient matrix of the resulting linear system.
 Each point in the figure represents a block of dimension $\nphy\times\nphy$.
 Furthermore, each nonzero block of the coefficient matrix has the same sparsity pattern as the corresponding deterministic problem.
 It is evident from the figure that the coefficient matrix in this case exhibits a sparser pattern than that of Case I.

-The plot shown in Figure \ref{fig:diff2b} compares the CPU time required by the MCM and the AASG method with respect to the mean and the variance errors.
-The results clearly indicate that the AASG method outperforms MCM in terms of efficiency.
-Specifically, we observe that the AASG method achieves a level of accuracy comparable to that of MCM with $10^5$ samples, when a tolerance of $\tol=10^{-3}$ is used.
+\guanjie{The plot displayed in Fig. \ref{fig:diff2b} compares the CPU times and the stochastic degrees of freedom required by the three methods in relation to mean and variance errors.
+The results clearly indicate that both the AASG method and the AASC method are significantly more efficient than the MCM, with improvements observed in both CPU time and stochastic degrees of freedom.
+Additionally, the AASG method outperforms the AASC method in terms of CPU time, and it is also evident that the AASG method provides a higher accuracy per stochastic degree of freedom compared to the AASC method.}